 Tired of manually tracking follow-ups using spreadsheets?
 Try Lockstep Inbox, our accounting Inbox that will allow you to better manage customer communications in minutes.

 One good indicator of the difference between a good and bad trade reference is where it is coming from.
-If the company is able to provide a reference from within the same industry, that is a good indicator of how quickly you will get paid.
+If the business is able to provide a credit reference from within the same industry, that is a good indicator of how quickly you will get paid.
 If they are providing a reference from outside the industry, such as their electric company, it may not be as indicative of their payment history, since you must pay the electric bill to keep it on.
-These of course are not the only types of companies that can be a valuable reference, below are a few other example of both good and bad sources of information.
+These of course are not the only types of businesses that can be a valuable credit reference, below are a few other examples of both good and bad sources of information.

 EXAMPLES OF GOOD BUSINESS TRADE REFERENCES

 - Freight, trucking, or local delivery service provider

 - Uniform supplier